ramasamy1/friendly-engine.github.io/README.md

 # friendly-engine.github.io
 Upload CSV File and Filter Records

+# Angularcsvfilter

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:2500/`.
+The app will automatically reload if you change any of the source files.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

 # Rabobank
 Create an Angular app that is capable of importing the attached csv-file and visualize it on the screen.